githubnext/blocks-template/README.md

 A development server should now be running on [localhost:4000](localhost:4000).

+## Build Action

+TBD, explain that the bundled build file won't really work to run as a self-contained prod app.

 ## Sandbox

 When you visit the development server in your browser, you should see two inputs: